Subtask A: Development and Characterization of Improved Materials

 The goals of this Subtask were to develop and characterize storage materials to improve the TES system performance and to identify and measure material properties.
 The material database started in SHC Task 42/ES Annex 24 and SHC Task 42/ES Annex 29 was expanded.

-The subtask is subdivided into “Phase Change Materials” and “Thermochemical Materials”, since technical details are completely different.
+The Subtask was subdivided into “Phase Change Materials” and “Thermochemical Materials” due to their completely different technical details.

-The work is not divided into PCM and TCM related applications.
+The work is not divided into PCM and TCM-related applications.